Amina Khan: McLean Furniture Gallery

 Anand Subramanian is the Vice Chair of SAALT’s Board of Directors.
 At PolicyLink, Anand directs efforts to advance community-centered policing, including serving as the Executive Director of the San Francisco Blue Ribbon Panel on Transparency, Accountability, and Fairness in Law Enforcement.
 He formerly led strategic communications for several PolicyLink initiatives, including the Alliance for Boys and Men of Color, the California Equity Leaders Network, and the PolicyLink Center for Health Equity and Place.
 Previously, he worked at the Closing the Racial Wealth Gap Initiative at the Insight Center for Community Economic Development, where he facilitated the Experts of Color Network and examined methods to effectively frame and message policies supporting financial security for communities of color.
 He has served on the boards of the Oakland Asian Cultural Center and Japanese Community Youth Council, and was a collective member of Organizing Youth!, which aimed to provide progressive South Asian youth with tools to work for political, social, and economic justice.
 Anand is an attorney and sings and plays guitar in the sibling dream pop duo, Fair and Kind.

 Sujata is the Treasurer of SAALT’s Board of Directors.
-Sujata currently serves as the head of strategy globally for the Corporate Services division of Sodexo, a Quality of Life services company.
+Sujata currently serves as the Chief Strategy Officer and Executive Vice President of Cox Communications.
+Previously Sujata was the head of strategy globally for the Corporate Services division of Sodexo, a Quality of Life services company.
 Before joining Sodexo, Sujata was a Partner at the international management consulting firm Oliver Wyman, where she advised numerous services, media and information technology clients.
 Sujata has also worked for JP Morgan Chase in New York where she was a member of the team who created and coordinated the original bank consortium supporting the Trade Bank of Iraq.
 Sujata holds degrees from the London School of Economics and the University of Pennsylvania.

 Sunil proudly serves as Senior Director of Development for Human Rights First, a non-profit, nonpartisan international human rights organization.
 Also as part of his commitment to giving back, in addition to serving on the board of South Asian Americans Leading Together, he is a board member for the New York City Chapter of the Association of Fund Raising Professionals.